ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 **ColdFusion (CFML) is object-oriented**

 CFML is an Object-Oriented programming language which means that all the things we interact with inside the virtual machine are objects, which in our case we will call Components (CFCs).
-Objects hold data, called **properties**, and they can perform actions, called **methods **or **functions**.
+Objects can hold data, called **properties**, and they can perform actions, called **methods **or **functions**.

 > Remember that objects are not only data but data + behavior.

-For an example of an object, think about **you **as a human being.
+For an example of an object, think about **you ** as a human being.
 You have attributes like height, weight, and eye color.
 You have methods like walk, run, wash dishes, and daydream.
 Different kinds of objects have different properties and functions.

 ## Classes and Instances